- Community Development

 Staff working hours are Monday – Thursday, 7 a.m. – 6 p.m.

 Please note, if calls or e-mails are received after 6 p.m. on Thursdays, or on Friday, Saturday or Sunday, they will be responded to the following Monday.

 You can reach Community Development Department staff by calling (707) 838-1021 or by e-mailing Patrick Streeter, Community Development Director, at email@example.com

-Given the COVID-19 pandemic and the Town’s virtual operations, any appeals of decisions made by the Planning Commission, Administrative Hearing Officer or Community Development Director will be accepted by the Town via e-mail.
+Appeals of decisions made by the Planning Commission, Administrative Hearing Officer or Community Development Director will be accepted by the Town via e-mail.
 An Appeal Application must be filled out and submitted to Patrick Streeter, Interim Community Development Director, within 10 calendar days after the date of the decision being appealed (Zoning Ordinance Chapter 27.52, Appeals).
-Appeals shall be accompanied by the required filing fee, which can be found on the FY 2020-2021 Fee Schedule; please contact Patrick Streeter for instructions on how to submit the required fee.
+Appeals shall be accompanied by the required filing fee, which can be found on the current Fee Schedule; please contact Patrick Streeter for instructions on how to submit the required fee.

 2040 General Plan Now Available!

 On April 4, 2018, the Town Council adopted a comprehensive update to the Town’s General Plan.
 The General Plan is a statement of the community’s vision for its future.
 This vision is expressed in the form of narrative, goals, policies and programs that address a wide range of topics, including land use, transportation, housing, public services and facilities, parks and recreation, economic development, environmental resources, conservation, noise, open space and safety.
 The General Plan provides a basis for land use decision-making and capital investments in public facilities and infrastructure.
 The 2040 General Plan can be viewed or downloaded here: 2040 General Plan